jamb-uh-ree/jamb-uh-ree.github.io/index.md

 ### Profile Page

-In the profle page you can view more specifics about a user, or edit your own information
+In the profile page you can view more specifics about a user, or edit your own information

 ![](images/profile-page.png)